-Introduction to the Hebrew Scriptures PART 2 (July-September 2020)
+Introduction to the Hebrew Scriptures PARTS 3 and 4 (October-December 2020)

-Our 2020 third quarter study group continues the overview of the Old Testament begun last quarter, utilising some excellent online lectures and materials from Christine Hayes at Yale University.
+Our 2020 fourth quarter study group will complete the overview of the Old Testament we have been working through this year, utilising some excellent online lectures and materials from Christine Hayes at Yale University.
 These lectures provide a solid introduction to the OT as a whole as well as an introduction to critical historical work done on the OT over the last two centuries.

 Preparing for the discussions